pressmaninc/acf-additional-hint/readme.txt

 Donate link: https://example.com/
 Tags: ACF, advanced custom fields, hint
 Requires at least: 4.6
-Tested up to: 4.7
+Tested up to: 5.3
-Stable tag: 4.3
+Stable tag: 1.0
 Requires PHP: 5.2.4
 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

-This plugin enable you to add another texts for help to each ACF field in addition to the default description.
+This plugin enables you to add texts for help to each ACF field in addition to the default description.

 == Description ==

 This plugin enable you to add another texts for help to each ACF field in addition to the default description.
-You have the option to display the texts and choose from
+You have the option to display the texts from button and icon.

-This is the long description.
-No limit, and you can use Markdown (as well as in the following sections).

-For backwards compatibility, if this section is missing, the full length of the short description will be used, and Markdown parsed.

 A few notes about the sections above:

-*   "Contributors" is a comma separated list of wordpress.org usernames
-*   "Tags" is a comma separated list of tags that apply to the plugin
 *   "Requires at least" is the lowest version that the plugin will work on
 *   "Tested up to" is the highest version that you've *successfully used to test the plugin*.
 Note that it might work on higher versions... this is just the highest one you've verified.